Global Studies Group

 The mission of the Global Studies Group (GSG) is to study current international events.
 Members identify critical areas of the world that they would like to learn about, and select readings for discussion.

 We meet on the first Sunday of each month after the service.
 Newcomers and drop-ins are totally welcome.
 For information, please contact Bobbi Lammers-Campbell.
+Notes from previous meetings and events can be found HERE.

 This group was formed after the events of September 11, by a group of church members who were interested in learning more about the root causes of the terrorist attacks.
 Over the years, the group has focused on different areas of the world, such as the Middle East, Africa and Latin America, and has investigated political themes such as imperialism, terrorism and immigration.